kbkyzd/eien/README.md

 Again, you need to make sure Redis or whatever queue driver you're using is warning.
 (Read the section about queues).

+## Scraped Data and `Storage`
+You will need to run `php artisan storage:link` to symlink the paths.
+Read more about it on Laravel's docs.
+The raw scraped data can be found at [`storage/app/public`](https://github.com/kbkyzd/eien/tree/master/storage/app/public).

+[`Cached`](https://github.com/kbkyzd/eien/blob/master/app/Helpers/Cached.php) provides a wrapper for interacting with the json files.
+You'll call it whenever you need to read in the data, and it'll fetch it from cache if it exists.
+If it doesn't, it'll store it first, then return it.

+## Logic
+Pretty much most of the other logic with regards to map/reducing the data lives in the [`controllers`](https://github.com/kbkyzd/eien/tree/master/app/Http/Controllers) folder.

 ## Test
 `vendor/bin/phpunit`